-In terms of the skills of effective learners, if you haven’t already completed the skills audits and learning styles inventory in module 3 of ZAP101, please do so.
+In terms of the skills of effective learners, if you haven’t already completed the skills audits and learning styles inventory, please do so.
 These will enable you to gauge where you are currently at with your student learning plan.

-Following on from completing the self-assessments and other learning activities so far, it is anticipated that students will be able to complete an Individual Learning Plan on the template provided (also see resources section in this module), or create their own using google documents, in word or by using a format of your choice.
+Following on from completing the self-assessments and other learning activities so far, it is anticipated that students will be able to complete a Student Learning Plan on the template provided (also see resources section in this module).

 Continuous Reflection on Personal Goals/Learning Goals

 It is important that you regularly review personal learning goals and ask yourself questions around how you decided on these.
 As you develop the skills to achieve these goals, you can reflect on how you did this.
 Then as you achieve one goal, set another, and then reflect on how you developed the skills to fulfil that goal.
 The key is to never stop setting goals as you progress and to never stop reflecting on goal attainment.
 Reflective journals or blogs within your E-Portfolio are recommended tools for this activity, however, you may opt to extend on the template provided (see above) by creating new pages, with new goals, as you progress through the course.

 How you choose to engage in continuous reflection on goal attainment is up to you.
 It may be in the form of written monthly reflections uploaded to your E-Portfolio, or as a photographic essay with dot point reflections, or as short video clips that you upload.
 This type of reflective journal exercise, blogging, or video recording will help you track what you actually did over the course of the program to develop your skills.
 It will remind you of how you developed the capabilities that you decided you needed to work on.
 And why, and when, you developed them.